 Robotic process automation (RPA) is cloud-based software that manages software programs known as bots performing digital processes that would normally be handled by a human.
 These bots can perform tasks like logging in and out of multiple portals, copying and pasting data from multiple places, sending emails, and even reading unstructured documents.
 Once trained, these bots can perform tasks quicker and more efficiently than their human counterparts.

 RPA is used to automate any rule-based, repetitive tasks with known exceptions.
 Jobs like data entry, predictive maintenance, and post-sales customer support can be partially or fully automated using RPA.

 RPA is an excellent way to hedge your bets against the labor shortage, but the even better news is that it's not a replacement for the brilliance of creative and strategic human thinking.
-Your digital workers will excel at generating multi-system reports and filing claims, freeing up your human team to focus on the areas of their work that allow them to stay feeling fulfilled and nurtured in their growth.
+Your bots will excel at generating multi-system reports and filing claims, freeing up your human team to focus on the areas of their work that allow them to stay feeling fulfilled and nurtured in their growth.

 Automation leads to lower staffing costs and better employee retention